 In patients with seminoma, only liver metastases lead to worse outcomes.
 For all types, the outlook is better if the cancer has only spread to one other area of the body.

 Outlook may also depend on the type of testicular cancer.
 In stage one tumors, germ cell tumors have a better five-year survival rate than stromal tumors.
-The average cure rates are:
+The average

 - all germ cell tumors: 99.7 percent